Whelpley/audio-fx-playground/README.md

 * Allow users to record sounds, then apply distortions (rather than just from live input).
 * Allow users to share uploaded sounds.
 * Convert to an Angular app.

+## Stretch Goals

+* SoundCloud integration
+* Visualizations using SVG instead of Canvas